-While your focus might be on the present when looking to start a gym, there is nothing wrong with starting to already establish a long-term vision, or at least, keep in mind where you want to end up.
+While your focus might be on the present when looking to start a gym, there is nothing wrong with starting already to establish a long-term vision or at least keep in mind where you want to end up.

-For some people, being their own boss means yearning for a success that snowballs, getting bigger and bigger.
+For some people, being their own boss means yearning for success that snowballs, getting bigger and bigger.
 In the world of fitness, do you want that?
 Do you want to expand to many locations in your city?
 Your state?
 The country?